-We believe that significant growth opportunities exist by selectively pursuing strategic acquisitions and alliances, targeting the rapidly growing Latin market in the United States, increasing penetration with existing customers by adding new products, and developing our Harmony Bay brand and increase the number of our wholesale green coffee customers.
+We believe that significant growth opportunities exist by selectively pursuing strategic acquisitions and alliances, increasing penetration with existing customers by adding new products, and developing our Harmony Bay brand and increase the number of our wholesale green coffee customers.
 By capitalizing on this strategy, we hope to continue to grow our business with our commitment to quality and personalized service to our customers.
 We do not intend to compete on price alone nor do we intend to expand sales at the expense of profitability.